Skip to content

 Interpersonal and Group Communication

-• Careers: speech or communication training and coaching, counseling, mediation, sales, employee relations, community outreach or development
+• Careers: e.g., speech or communication training and coaching, counseling, mediation, sales, employee relations, community outreach or development

 For more information, see Careers and Advanced Study, Communication Careers, and the STARR Spotlight on Communication Studies.